galacticwarrior9/IslamBot/README.md

 ..would send prayer times in the general area of the Burj Khalifa in Dubai.

 ### -setcalculationmethod
 Allows you to change the calculation method for `-prayertimes`.

+### -methodlist
+Displays the calculation methods for `-prayertimes`

 ### -addprayerreminder
 Allows you to set a channel where the bot will send prayer time reminders.